adamMRamos/neetcode-scala/src/main/scala/com/avnatnezter/leetcode/binarysearch/q074searcha2dmatrix/notes.md

 So we start off with left and right as usual.
-Left is 0 and right will be cols * rows or the entire length of the 2d array. our mid value is then (left - right) / 2.
+Left is 0 and right will be cols * rows or the entire length of the 2d array. our mid value is then left + (left - right) / 2.
 So far the same.
-When we want to use our mid value we will convert to X by getting the mod of cols and we convert to Y by dividing by cols.
+When we want to use our mid value we will convert to X (col) by getting the mod of cols and we convert to Y (row) by dividing by cols.
 And then we continue as usual.
-Keep checking as long as our left pointer is less than our right.
+Keep checking as long as our left pointer is less than or equal to our right.
 If our value at mid is greater than target we will set left to mid + 1. otherwise set right to mid - 1.
-If our value at mid is true then we can finish early and return true.
+If our value at mid is equal to our target then we can finish early and return true.